 2. How do I find the correct seat size?

 Measure the user's hip width.
 The ideal seat is approximately one inch wider than the hips on each side.
 Seat depth should match the distance from the back of the seat to just behind the knees.
-A seating specialist or occupational therapist can provide precise measurements.
+A seating specialist or occupational therapist can provide precise measurements — our RESNA-certified specialists can help at any of our six Southwest Florida locations.

 3. Which wheelchair is best suited for outdoor use?